Xilinx/AI-Engine-Test-Harness/docs/src/step_by_step_example.rst

 5. Package SD card image
 -------------------------

 The ``package_hw.sh`` utility is used to generate the bootable SD card image.
-The AIE graph must be compiled for the hw target and the SW application must be compiled with the ARM cross-compiler.
+The AIE graph must be compiled for the hw target, and the SW application must be compiled with the ARM cross-compiler.

 .. code-block:: shell